-If you keenly observe your mum, you can realize that she has designed a hack for herself every step of the way.
-Be it grinding vegetables, or waking her children up, or even saving money!
+If you keenly observe your Mum, you can realize that she has designed a hack for herself every step of the way.
+Be it grinding vegetables, waking her children up, or even saving money!

-Thinking back and connecting the dots, we can realize that there is a lot more that we have learnt from our mother.
+Thinking back and connecting the dots, we realize that there is much more that we have learnt from our mother.
 And this mother’s day, we take a step back to analyze all the smart ways our mothers save the household tonnes of money!

-The first finance lesson that each of has has learnt from our mother is creating a budget.
-We all agree that mothers are called the Finance Ministers of the house and now we can understand why.
+The first finance lesson that each of us has learnt from our mother is creating a budget.
+We all agree that mothers are called the Finance Ministers of the house, and now we can understand why.

-A budget is a basic financial statement which records the expected income and expenditures for a predefined period.
+A budget is an essential financial statement which records the expected income and expenditures for a predefined period.
 For our purpose, the budget is usually prepared monthly to estimate the monthly expenses for running the household.

-It is amazing, how accurately and efficiently our mothers create a budget for monthly expenses.
-Mum also decides beforehand how much money is going to be spent and where.
+It is incredible how accurately and efficiently our mothers create a budget for monthly expenses.
+Of course, mum also decides beforehand how much money will be spent and where.

-This is truly an art and a world-class one at that!
+This is truly an art, and a world-class one at that!
 We know to whom to give credit whenever we make a reasonable budget.

 Let us recall the time when our mom gave us a piggy bank.

 Back then, it used to be a fun activity for us.
 But you know what that fun piggy bank activity taught us?